PARC/ai-ethics/AI-Ethics-Checklist.md

 ## Data Classification and IRB Check

 - Is your data ITAR (International Traffic in Arms Regulations) or EAR (Export Administration Regulations) controlled?
 If so (link to ITAR handling rules)
+- Does your data con---
+layout: default
+title: AI Ethics Checklist
+nav_order: 2
-- Does your data contain any individually identifiable health information? (link to HIPAA data handling)
+---tain any individually identifiable health information? (link to HIPAA data handling)
 - Does your data contain any personally identifiable information (PII)?

 ## Data Considerations